 While occasional abdominal pain due to digestive issues affects everyone from time to time, persistent pain may point to something more going on in your body.
-At Blue Ridge Pain & Spine Associates, the experienced pain management specialists offer customized solutions to address chronic stomach and abdominal pain at all of their Virginia locations, including Salem, Christiansburg, and Roanoke.
+At Blue Ridge Pain Management Associates, the experienced pain management specialists offer customized solutions to address chronic stomach and abdominal pain at all of their Virginia locations, including Salem, Christiansburg, and Roanoke.
 Whether you need chronic pain management services or anesthetic injections, you can expect comprehensive care with a focus on long-term pain relief.
 Call the office nearest you or book a consultation online for abdominal pain today.

 While common digestive issues, such as indigestion, can cause stomach cramping or pain on occasion, chronic abdominal pain can develop from conditions like: